 You’ll most likely want to rent a car.

-With this in mind, a car will allow you the flexibility to escape the cruise ship passengers in Oranjestad (the capital city).
+With this in mind, a car also allows you to escape the cruise ship passengers in Oranjestad (the capital city).
 We suggest driving to the beaches on the southern end of the island–like Baby Beach and Rodgers Beach– which typically aren’t as crowded.

 Having a rental car also allows you to grab groceries, check out local restaurants, and even visit the natural pools without a tour.
 Think of it this way: do you want to spend your vacation waiting around for taxis or buses?